 Nothing is more amusing than watching thousands of rays the size of dinner plates hurl themselves out of the sea for a cartwheel and a splat.

-It's unknown why they do this, but theories abound.
+It's unknown why they do this but several theories abound.

 Some believe it is some kind of mating ritual.
 He who smacks the water the loudest gets the most Mobula action?

 Theory number two, it's a tactic used to scare the shit out of their food.
-Third, it's to rid themselves of parasites that don't appreciate aerobatic maneuvers.
-Fourth, they are trying to outsmart their natural predators.
+Thirdly, it's to rid themselves of parasites that don't appreciate aerobatic maneuvers.
+Fourthly, they are trying to outsmart their natural predators.
 And lastly, they do it for the sheer pleasure of it.
 I'm going to go with that one.

-Poaching and Pollution and Over-Fishing are literally killing the Sea of Cortez.
+Here on the Baja, poaching and pollution and overfishing are literally killing the Sea of Cortez.
 Fast.

-So much so that Greenpeace has posted one of its Sea Shepherd vessels to oversee and witness this crisis.
-The ominous MV Sharpie moors near my house in San Jose del Cabo as it conducts harassment sorties against the local fishermen who are just trying to eek out a measly living.
-It's a heartless battle with no winners.
+So much so, that Greenpeace has posted one of its Sea Shepherd vessels to oversee and witness this crisis.
+The ominous MV Sharpie moors near my house in San Jose del Cabo after it has conducted harassment sorties against the local fishermen who are just trying to eek out a measly living.
+Which is a heartless battle with no winners.

 Too Cool for School